 Paying money in

-You will start to earn interest on the amount you transfer from the second working day after we receive the transfer cheque from your current ISA provider.
+You will start to earn interest on the amount you transfer from the day that we receive your funds electronically from your current ISA provider, or from the second day that we receive a transfer cheque.
 Under the HMRC (HM Revenue and Customs) guidelines your current provider is obliged to complete the transfer within 15 days of receiving the request from us.

 Please note that with a stocks and shares ISA, their value can fall as well as rise.

 Taking money out

 You can withdraw your money by giving us 30 days’ notice.
 You can have instant access to your money in an emergency, but you’ll be charged 30 days' interest on the amount you withdraw.

 While you can make as many withdrawals from this account as you wish, there is an important rule to remember about cash ISAs.
 Once you have invested up to the maximum allowed for the tax year, you can’t add any more to your ISA even if you make a withdrawal.
 For example, if you invest your maximum allowance on 6 April and withdraw £500 on 6 December the same year, you would not be able to add any more to your account until 6 April the following year.
 However you can transfer your funds to a stocks and shares ISA and reinvest in a cash ISA as long as you don’t exceed the annual limit.

 You must keep at least this £1 in your account at all times.